Arkansas Medical Marijuana Commission

 - Visiting Patient 30-day card: $50

-- Lost or stolen card replacement: There is no fee to replace a lost card if you submitted your application online.
-Simply print your new card using your AMMsys account.
-Please note: Each reprint voids the prior card validity.
+- Lost or stolen card replacement: There is no fee to replace a lost card if you submit your application online.
+Simply print your new card using your online account.